krutoo/showcase/README.md

   // where stories entrypoint will be emitted
   filename: './.generated/entries.js',

-  // glob patter for find all story modules
+  // glob pattern for find all story modules
   storiesGlob: './stories/**/*.story.{mdx,tsx}',

   // root dir of all story modules